jneen/resume/resume.md

 ## What I'm looking for
 I'm looking for a team that is a joy to work with on a daily basis.
-I thrive in an environment where I can learn lots of new things, and work to make things a little better.
+I thrive in an environment where I can learn lots of new things, solve real problems, and come home at the end of the day thinking "We _did_ something today!"
-I'd be really jazzed about working at a socially-conscious startup that has a mission I can believe in - but really it's about having a team that works together, overcomes challenges together, and grows together.
+I want to work on a team that works together, overcomes challenges together, and grows together.

 ## Education
 * **University of California, Berkeley.**